The Great Debaters: Box office

 The Great Debaters debuted at No. 11 in its first weekend with a total of $6,005,180 from 1,171 venues.
 The film grossed $30,236,407 in the US.

 Critical response

-As of November 20, 2012, the review aggregator Rotten Tomatoes reports that 80% of critics gave the film positive reviews based on 132 reviews.
-The site's consensus reads: "A wonderful cast and top-notch script elevate The Great Debaters beyond a familiar formula for a touching, uplifting drama."
 Metacritic reported the film had an average score of 65 out of 100 based on reviews from 32 critics.

 Carrie Rickey of The Philadelphia Inquirer named it the 5th best film of 2007 and Roger Ebert of the Chicago Sun-Times named it the 9th best film of 2007.

 Some critics have criticized the film for "playing it safe."
 John Monaghan of the Detroit Free Press stated, "Serious moviegoers, especially those attracted by the movie's aggressive Oscar campaign, will likely find the package gorgeously wrapped, but intellectually empty."

 Motion picture-historian Leonard Maltin, however, hailed the movie as "Inspiring...plays with the facts but, despite its at-times-formulaic storytelling, shows us how education and determination can help ordinary people surmount even the most formidable obstacles."